preciofishbone/OmniaDocsG2/_build/html/_sources/pages/page-collections/index.rst.txt

 You select who can approve the creation of a page:

-+ Anyone - The Author can select any colleague as approver when a page is published. see below for more information.
++ Anyone - The Author can select any colleague as approver when a page is published.
+See below for more information.
 + Limited list of people - you define the approvers using the field shown (see below).
 You can define one or more approvers but only one approval is needed each time, from any of the approvers.
 + Based on person property - you select property from the list shown (see below).